 Co-authored with Sala Sihombing

-If you feel like you need to talk to someone then please do contact me to set up an appointment via email: email@example.com.
-I can offer both an online session via Skype or a face to face session.
+If you feel like you need to talk to someone, please contact me to set up an online session via email firstname.lastname@example.org.